-- 13.4 Additional insights into significant movements in year-on-year expenditure include: - Loss on Disposal of Property and Equipment: Fell by 93.3% to \$7,146 from \$106,314 in 2023, reflecting a slower pace in the disposal of outdated and dilapidated items across the organisation. - Repairs, Maintenance, and Cleaning Expenses: These expenses increased by approximately 42.5% to \$2.77M, driven by the execution of previously deferred ICT and infrastructure upgrades in addition to the preparation of the San Fernando branch. - Loan Protection Expense: This expense increased by 78.29% to \$1.80M, due to the usual unpredictable fluctuation in member claims. - Education Committee Expenses: Increased by 40.6% to \$1.81M, up from \$1.28M in 2023, reflecting higher participation in events and increased costs of goods and services. - Stationery, Printing, and Related Expenses: Increased by 31.7% to \$1.13M, up from \$859K in 2023, due to higher cost of goods. - Board & Committees' Expenses: Increased by 34.8% to \$1.94M, up from \$1.44M in 2023, primarily driven by expanded training and development programs for elected officers. - Annual and Special General Meeting Expenses: Decreased by 24.1% to \$764K, down from \$1.01M in 2023, reflecting cost optimization of hybrid meeting formats and event planning.
+- Advertising and Promotions: Expenses rose to \$2.13M, a notable increase of 71.7% over 2023, attributed to approved expanded campaigns to attract new members, ramp up member engagement, and support the launch of the new South office. - 13.3 Additional insights into the significant movements in expenditure include: - Unrealized Loss Erasure: Unrealized losses on investments remained at \$0 in 2024, maintaining the complete reversal of the \$4.67M loss recorded in 2022. - Loss on Disposal of Property and Equipment: Fell by 93.3% to \$7,146 from \$106,314 in 2023, reflecting a slower pace in the disposal of outdated and dilapidated items across the organisation. - Repairs, Maintenance, and Cleaning Expenses: These expenses increased by approximately 42.5% to \$2.77M, driven by the execution of previously deferred ICT and infrastructure upgrades in addition to the preparation of the San Fernando branch. - Loan Protection Expense: This expense increased to \$1.80M, largely due to the usual unpredictable fluctuation in member claims. - Advertising and Promotions: This was 20% over budget at \$2.13M, compared to \$1.77M driven by the need to aggressively ramp up efforts to engage the existing membership and attract new members (in the face of the observed pattern of stagnation in loan portfolio growth), support the opening of the new branch and to take advantage of presented deals for some 2025 traditional media packages. - Education Committee Expenses: Increased by 40.6% to \$1.81M, up from \$1.28M in 2023, reflecting higher participation in events and increased costs of goods and services. - Expected Credit Loss Expenses: Decreased significantly by 98.6% to \$57K, down from \$3.97M in 2023, following recalibration of the provision based on the significant reduction in delinquency. - Stationery, Printing, and Related Expenses: Increased by 31.7% to \$1.13M, up from \$859K in 2023, due to higher cost of goods. - Board & Committees' Expenses: Increased by 34.8% to \$1.94M, up from \$1.44M in 2023, primarily driven by expanded training and development programs for elected officers. - Annual and Special General Meeting Expenses: Decreased by 24.1% to \$764K, down from \$1.01M in 2023, reflecting cost optimization of hybrid meeting formats and event planning.